Windows 10 upgrade accessibility upgrade offer expired on December 31, 2017.

 However you will notice that some Windows 10 Apps that are tied closely to the operating system are not able to be uninstalled.
 You can still unpin them from the Start Menu and disable their functions in the Privacy and/or Notification sections of Settings if you wish.

-To learn even more about Windows 10 you could simply Google it, but you can also take advantage of the informative Windows 10 articles published on the popular online PC magazines.
+To learn even more about Windows 10 you could simply Google it, but you can also take advantage of the excellent Windows 10 articles published on the popular online PC magazines.
+CNET, PC Magazine and PC World Magazine all have nice Windows 10 tutorials.
+Just click the links to choose your favorite.